ypid/seafile-wiki/Seafile-server-data-backup-and-recovery.md

 * seafile-db: contains library metadata
 * seahub.db: contains tables used by the web front end (seahub)

-The metadata in seafile db contains some pointers to the data in the 'haiwen' directory.
-So it's important in the backup/restore procedure to make sure the db and the data are consistent with each other.

-We recommend the following backup order:

-1. Dump and backup the databases;
-2. Copy/rsync the data directory.

-If your primary server gets broken (disk damaged) when the second step is running, you may end up with an incomplete backup on the backup server.
-Some pointers in the database backup point to invalid data.
-So we recommend you to follow two rules:

-1. Backup the databases to different files each time.
-Do not overwrite/remove old backup dbs for at least a week.
-For example, you can backup the db to a file suffixed with the current date time.
-2. If you use rsync for backup the data directory, don't remove or overwrite existing data on the backup server (detailed commands will be given later).

-With these two rules, you can always use the older backup if the latest one is not complete.

 ## Backup steps ##

 The backup is a three step procedure:

+1. Optional: Stop Seafile server first if you're using SQLite as database.
-1. Backup the databases;
+2. Backup the databases;
-2. Backup the seafile data directory;
+3. Backup the seafile data directory;
-3. Mark the backup as complete.

-We assume your seafile data directory is in `/data/haiwen` on machine A. And you want to backup to `/backup` on machine B. We'll run the backup commands from machine B to pull the data from machine A. It's recommended to create a directory layout under /backup on machine B
+We assume your seafile data directory is in `/data/haiwen`.
+And you want to backup to `/backup` directory.
+The `/backup` can be an NFS or Windows share mount exported by another machine, or just an external disk.
+You can create a layout similar to the following in `/backup` directory:

     /backup
     ---- databases/  contains database backup files
     ---- data/  contains backups of the data directory
-    ---- markers/ contains the finish marker file for each backup

-The following steps assumes you pull the backup data from machine A on machine B. You can also copy the data on machine A to machine B by mounting the backup destination via NFS or Windwos share.

 ### Backing up Databases ###

 **MySQL**

-Assume your database names are `ccnet-db`, `seafile-db` and `seahub-db`.
+Assume your database names are `ccnet-db`, `seafile-db` and `seahub-db`. mysqldump automatically locks the tables so you don't need to stop Seafile server when backing up MySQL databases.
+Since the database tables are usually very small, it won't take long to dump.

-    B> mysqldump -h [mysqlhost] -u[username] -p[password] --opt ccnet-db > /backup/databases/ccnet-db.sql.`date +"%Y-%m-%d-%H-%M-%S"`
+    mysqldump -h [mysqlhost] -u[username] -p[password] --opt ccnet-db > /backup/databases/ccnet-db.sql.`date +"%Y-%m-%d-%H-%M-%S"`

-    B> mysqldump -h [mysqlhost] -u[username] -p[password] --opt seafile-db > /backup/databases/seafile-db.sql.`date +"%Y-%m-%d-%H-%M-%S"`
+    mysqldump -h [mysqlhost] -u[username] -p[password] --opt seafile-db > /backup/databases/seafile-db.sql.`date +"%Y-%m-%d-%H-%M-%S"`

-    B> mysqldump -h [mysqlhost] -u[username] -p[password] --opt seahub-db > /backup/databases/seahub-db.sql.`date +"%Y-%m-%d-%H-%M-%S"`
+    mysqldump -h [mysqlhost] -u[username] -p[password] --opt seahub-db > /backup/databases/seahub-db.sql.`date +"%Y-%m-%d-%H-%M-%S"`

 **SQLite**

+You need to stop Seafile server first before backing up SQLite database.

-    B> ssh admin@A "sqlite3 /data/haiwen/ccnet/GroupMgr/groupmgr.db .dump > /tmp/groupmgr.db.bak"
+    sqlite3 /data/haiwen/ccnet/GroupMgr/groupmgr.db .dump > /backup/databases/groupmgr.db.bak.`date +"%Y-%m-%d-%H-%M-%S"`
-    B> scp admin@A:/tmp/groupmgr.db.bak /backup/databases/groupmgr.db.bak.`date +"%Y-%m-%d-%H-%M-%S"`

-    B> ssh admin@A "sqlite3 /data/haiwen/ccnet/PeerMgr/usermgr.db .dump > usermgr.db.bak"
+    sqlite3 /data/haiwen/ccnet/PeerMgr/usermgr.db .dump > /backup/databases/usermgr.db.bak.`date +"%Y-%m-%d-%H-%M-%S"`
-    B> scp admin@A:/tmp/usermgr.db.bak /backup/databases/usermgr.db.bak.`date +"%Y-%m-%d-%H-%M-%S"`

-    B> ssh admin@A "sqlite3 /data/haiwen/seafile-data/seafile.db .dump > /tmp/seafile.db.bak"
+    sqlite3 /data/haiwen/seafile-data/seafile.db .dump > /backup/databases/seafile.db.bak.`date +"%Y-%m-%d-%H-%M-%S"`
-    B> scp admin@A:/tmp/seafile.db.bak /backup/databases/seafile.db.bak.`date +"%Y-%m-%d-%H-%M-%S"`

-    B> ssh admin@A "sqlite3 /data/haiwen/seahub.db .dump > /tmp/seahub.db.bak"
+    sqlite3 /data/haiwen/seahub.db .dump > /backup/databases/seahub.db.bak.`date +"%Y-%m-%d-%H-%M-%S"`
-    B> scp admin@A:/tmp/seahub.db.bak /backup/databases/seahub.db.bak.`date +"%Y-%m-%d-%H-%M-%S"`

 ### Backing up Seafile library data ###

 The data files are all stored in the `/data/haiwen` directory, so just back up the whole directory.
 You can directly copy the whole directory to the backup destination, or you can use rsync to do incremental backup.

-We use rsync on machine B to pull the directory on machine A. Supposed your data directory is `/data/haiwen` Command looks like:
+To directly copy the whole data directory,

+    cp -R /data/haiwen /backup/data/haiwen-`date +"%Y-%m-%d-%H-%M-%S"`

+This produces a separate copy of the data directory each time.
+You can delete older backup copies after a new one is completed.

+If you have a lot of data, copying the whole data directory would take long.
+You can use rsync to do incremental backup.

-    B> rsync -az user@A:/data/haiwen /backup/data
+    rsync -az /data/haiwen /backup/data

 This command backup the data directory to `/backup/data/haiwen`.

-### Marking the backup as complete

-As mentioned before, it's important to use a complete backup for restoration.
-So after the above two steps finish successfully, we'll write a marker file to indicate the last backup is complete.

-    B> touch /backup/markers/`date +"%Y-%m-%d-%H-%M-%S"`

-The complete time of the backup is recorded in the marker file name.
-So you can easily tell which is the last successful backup.
+**It's very important to make sure the copy or rsync process finishes successfully.
+Otherwise you'll be left with an incomplete backup data set.**

+Important: The ID in `ccnet/ccnet.conf` must be consistent with the SHA1 value of `ccnet/mykey.peer`.
+So do not forget to copy `ccnet/mykey.peer`.

 ## Restore from backup ##

-Now supposed your primary seafile server is broken, you're switching to a new machine C. Using the backup data on machine B, to restore your Seafile instance:
+Now supposed your primary seafile server is broken, you're switching to a new machine.
+Using the backup data to restore your Seafile instance:

-1. Determine the latest complete backup;
-2. Copy `/backup/data/haiwen` from machine B to machine C. Let's assume the seafile deployment location on machine C is also `/data/haiwen`.
+1. Copy `/backup/data/haiwen` to the new machine.
+Let's assume the seafile deployment location new machine is also `/data/haiwen`.
-3. Restore the database.
+2. Restore the database.

-### Determine the latest complete backup

-A complete backup means the database backup is consistent with the data backup.

-The file names in `/backup/markers` folder records the finish time of the backup tasks.
-You should choose the database backup file for restoration as following:

-1. Find the latest marker file in `/backup/markers`, say it's name is `2013-10-19-16-55-18`.
-2. In the `/backup/databases` directory, find the database backup files with the largest time stamp before `2013-10-19-16-55-18`.
-Let's say they're `ccnet-db.sql.2013-10-19-16-00-05`, `seafile-db.sql.2013-10-19-16-00-20` and `seahub-db.sql.2013-10-19-16-01-05`.

 ### Restore the databases